-1 Opening (8/14/18) and 1 Closing Day (5/28/19)
+1 Opening)

 Schedule make up dates missed due to emergency equal to greatest number of days missed system wide over the preceding five (5) years and days on which school shall be dismissed.

 Schools shall be closed on the Tuesday after the first Monday in November in Presidential election years.